 Court winding up under UAE Commercial Transactions Law No. 18 of 1993 (Volume 5, Bankruptcy and Preventive Composition) and other applicable legislation

 What are the two stages in the liquidation process?

-Both of these stages involve submission of resolutions, and may include a public notification process.
+Both of these stages involve the submission of resolutions and may include a public notification process.

 How to make Summary winding up?

 If you think your business is not doing well and you plan to liquidate the company.
-Then you can start up with summary winding up.
-If a company which has no liabilities or which is able to discharge its liabilities in full within six months after the commencement of the winding up and such a winding up is called summary winding up.
+Then you can start up with a summary winding up.
+However, If a company that has no liabilities or which is able to discharge its liabilities in full within six months after the commencement of the winding-up and such a winding-up is called summary winding up.

 1. Making a statement of solvency